 Solar Auction – the ACT’s 40MW Solar Auction has proved a simple and effective way of attracting large solar projects to the Territory.

 Community Solar – The ACT Government is providing the opportunity for individuals to pool their resources to fund large-scale solar projects, achieving economies of scale with the benefits of direct ownership.
 This opportunity is provided through a new feed-in tariff for community solar projects.

-Next Generation Solar – The ACT will target next generation solar technology, including energy storage systems, in the next stage of the Government’s plan to reduce emissions and make Canberra an internationally recognised centre for renewable energy innovation.
+Next Generation Renewables – The ACT will target next generation renewable technology, including energy storage systems, in the next stage of the Government’s plan to reduce emissions and make Canberra an internationally recognised centre for renewable energy innovation.
 This is being supported by an auction for 200 MW of renewable energy feed-in tariff capacity.